crcx/nga-c/Nga.md

 These defaults are targeted towards a 32-bit model, with several megabytes of RAM.

 For smaller targets, drop the IMAGE_SIZE considerably as that's the biggest pool of memory needed.
+Alternately, for use on machines with plenty of RAM, consider increasing these and reaping the benefits of a much larger memory and stack space.

 ````
 #define CELL         int32_t